NDelventhal/hu_wiwi_grades/README.md

 # Background

-This library was primarily created for testing/training purposes: extracting information from PDF files, writing and publishing of code.
+This library was primarily created for testing/training purposes, such as extracting information from PDF files, writing and publishing of code.
 It nevertheless aims to offer a use-case.
 Current and historical grading information may be of interest for (prospective) students, examiners or potentially even employers.

 ## Installation